shapely.minimum_rotated_rectangle

 minimum_rotated_rectangle(geometry, **kwargs)#

-Computes the oriented envelope (minimum rotated rectangle) that encloses an input geometry, such that the resulting rectangle has minimum area.
+The oriented envelope encloses an input geometry, such that the resulting rectangle has minimum area.

 Unlike envelope this rectangle is not constrained to be parallel to the coordinate axes.
 If the convex hull of the object is a degenerate (line or point) this degenerate is returned.